liammclennan/withouttheloop/contents/articles/2018-01-11-react-9-data-bound-routes/index.md

 };
 ```

 The `MOVIE_CLEAR` action is dispatched before the request to clear the previous movie data from the store.
+The `movieReducer` then copies the data from the action into the store.

 ```javascript
 const defaultState = {movie: null};